 Cognitive aims to bridge this gap in healthcare technology.
 We’re helping not just caregivers and seniors take control of their health monitoring, but everyone.
 The majority of healthcare tech products on the market today provide reactive monitoring in which users are notified after a critical event, such as a fall.
 Instead, Cognitive has focused its efforts on creating artificial intelligence that detects patterns and pro-actively monitors health, reducing the likelihood of undetected health issues.
 We want to inform you before a critical event occurs.

-Our Caregiver Aware applications empower users to make informed healthcare decisions.
+We built our sample eldercare application, Caregiver Aware, to prove that new motion insights can empower users to make informed healthcare decisions.
 Detecting behavioral changes daily through motion insights allows caregivers to monitor important health indicators and intervene earlier.
 It keeps caregivers in the know and proactively equips them with information to make better decisions.
 Did you know that changes in sleep patterns are a precursor to many of the common ailments and illnesses that affect the elderly, such as depression, insomnia, and dementia?
 Caregivers often struggle with the emotional burden of worrying about their loved one’s well-being.
-With further insights into their patterns and behavior, whether it's monitoring activity levels, irregular routines, missed activities, or sleep interruptions, much of that stress can be alleviated.
-The ever-expanding capabilities of WiFi Sensing provide a base AI platform for critical interventions and other proactive healthcare approaches.
+With further insights into their patterns and behavior, whether it’s monitoring activity levels, irregular routines, missed activities, or sleep interruptions, much of that stress can be alleviated.
+The ever-expanding capabilities of Wi-Fi Sensing provide a base AI platform for critical interventions and other proactive healthcare approaches.
 We envision the future of eldercare as motion-intelligent spaces powered by an ecosystem of devices that work together to provide you with a more complete picture of your health.